Ross, California: History

 After the Mexican Revolution of 1821, the "land grant" system of parceling out land gave rise to what is now known as Marin County.
 Ross was originally part of an 8877 acre Mexican land grant to Juan B.R.
 Cooper in 1840 known as Ranch Punta de Quentin Canada de San Anselmo.

 In 1857, James Ross (1812–1862) bought Rancho Punta de Quentin for $50,000.
 Ross, a Scot who had arrived in San Francisco from Australia in 1848 and made his fortune in the wholesale liquor business, set up a trading post called "Ross Landing".
 He built his home on Redwood Drive and moved there with his wife and three children.
 When James Ross died in 1862, his wife, Annie Ross, was forced to sell a portion of her husband's larger land holdings to pay each of their daughters $10,000.
 The remaining 297 acre comprises the present-day Town of Ross.

 The first post office opened in 1887, and Ross incorporated in 1908.

 Geography

-According to the United States Census Bureau, the town has a total area of 1.6 sqmi, all of it recorded as land.
+According to the United States Census Bureau, the town has a total area of 1.6 sqmi, all land.